19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Power to impose conditions relating to contributions by self-employed persons

-13A\.—(1) Any power to grant or renew a licence, certificate or permit under any of the Acts specified in the Third Schedule shall include a power to impose conditions relating to the payment of contributions into the Fund, pursuant to any regulations made under section 77(1)(e), to be credited into the medisave account of the applicant or licensee or as otherwise provided under section 13(5).
+13A\.—(1) Any power to register, license or maintain the particulars of any person, or to grant an application for, or to renew or reinstate, any registration, licence, certificate or permit, under any Act specified in the Third Schedule shall include a power to impose conditions relating to the payment of contributions into the Fund, pursuant to any regulations made under section 77(1)(e), such contributions to be credited —

-[27/92]
+(a) to the medisave account of the person, applicant, registrant, licensee or holder of the certificate or permit, as the case may be; or

+(b) as otherwise provided under section 13(4).

+[18/2009 wef 20/08/2009]

+[22/2010 wef 01/10/2010]

 (2) The Minister may, by notification in theGazette, amend the Third Schedule.